jbcodeforce/tvpt-docs/docs/patterns/cqrs/index.md

 ![](./images/cqrs-cdc.png)

 What is important to note is that the event needs to be flexible on the data payload.
-We are presenting a [event model](https://ibm-cloud-architecture.github.io/refarch-kc-order-ms/#data-and-event-model) in the reference implementation.

 On the view side, updates to the view part need to be idempotent.